Green-Software-Foundation/if-docs/docs/pipelines/teads.md

 ### Step 7: Define your pipeline

-Now you have configured all your plugins, covering all the stages of the calculation, you can simple define them in order in the `pipeline` section of your manifest, as follows:
+Now you have configured all your plugins, covering all the stages of the calculation, you can simple define them in order in the `pipeline` section of your IMP, as follows:

 ```yaml
 tree: